 This policy applies to all persons seeking to use University properties and facilities for Special Events.
 It applies to all Special Events to be hosted or sponsored by university departments, registered student organizations or non-campus parties on university property.
 This policy and the provisions of a contract for a Special Event apply to all persons seeking to use University properties or facilities for Special Events and such persons and Special Events must comply with both this policy and terms of any contract for a Special Event, and this policy is specifically incorporated into and made part of any contract for a Special Event.
 In addition, the University’s Large Event Guidelines is specifically incorporated into and made part of any contract for a Special Event and must comply with the Large Event Guidelines if the Special Event qualifies as a Large Event.

+EXEMPTIONS FROM THIS POLICY

+None.

 DEFINITIONS USED IN THIS POLICY

 Large Event: A Special Event at which the following conditions apply: